brtduvally/github-slideshow/_posts/0000-01-02-brtduvally.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to brtduvally slide!"
 ---
 **Amazingly** few *discotheques* provide jukeboxes
 Use the left arrow to go back!